 Conclusion

 ErrImagePull is common, but it is rarely mysterious.
-Most incidents come from bad tags, missing secrets, path changes, policy blocks, or simple network trouble.
-The fastest fix is to read the Pod Events and validate image, policy, and credentials.
+Most incidents originate from incorrect tags, missing secrets, path changes, policy blocks, or simple network issues.
+The fastest fix is to read the Pod Events and validate the image, policy, and credentials.

-CubeAPM shortens the path to root cause by putting Events, logs, metrics, and deploy context in one view.
+CubeAPM shortens the path to root cause by consolidating events, logs, metrics, and deployment context in a single view.
 You see exactly what failed and what changed just before it.

 Adopt the alerts above, ship events and kube-state metrics to CubeAPM, and make image pull failures fast to detect and boring to resolve.